The SNC-Lavalin ruckus isn’t really about SNC-Lavalin—it’s about Justin.

 Trudeau’s lobbying has been spun as “undue pressure,” obstruction of justice, a sneaky attempt to let criminals off the hook, or to pay off business cronies, but all these descriptions are quite false.
 His lobbying was neither inappropriate nor shady.

 Did Trudeau attempt to influence the attorney general’s decision?
 Of course he did, because this is exactly what is expected in our adversarial legal system.
 Every day, in every court, lawyers attempt to influence: They advocate vigorously, even aggressively, for the solutions that they feel best serve the public interest.
 This is not sleaze or scandal or interference; this is how our legal system works.

-Wilson-Raybould’s trump card, and her most gasp-inducing error of judgment, was to produce, like a cheesey Las Vegas illusionist producing a white rabbit from her top hat, a recording of a phone conversation she’d had with the PM—a recording she had made secretly, without Trudeau’s knowledge or consent— and every nuance of whose content was now parsed and analyzed in the press ad nauseum.
+Wilson-Raybould’s trump card, and her most gasp-inducing error of judgment—or deliberate act of sabotage, take your pick—was to produce, like a cheesey Las Vegas illusionist producing a white rabbit from her top hat, a recording of a phone conversation she’d had with the PM—a recording she had made secretly, without Trudeau’s knowledge or consent— and every nuance of whose content was now parsed and analyzed in the press ad nauseum.

 Such cloak-and-daggerism is not the meat and potatoes of the highest levels of Canadian government.
 This is high-school drama, the sort of subterfuge the nerdy, overly-sensitive President of the Debating Society deploys on the mean boys in the motorcycle jackets who tease her about her acne.